Hyodar/azure-tdx-verifier/README.md

 A Solidity library for on-chain verification of Azure vTPM TDX attestations based on the [Constellation](https://github.com/edgelesssys/constellation) format.
 This library enables smart contracts to verify the authenticity and integrity of Azure confidential computing environments.

 This library does not verify the TDX quote.
 It only verifies the TPM quote and the attestation document.
-The verification of the TDX quote can be done through, e.g. the [Automata DCAP Attestation](https://github.com/automata-network/automata-dcap-attestation) contracts.
+The verification of the TDX quote can be done through e.g. the [Automata DCAP Attestation](https://github.com/automata-network/automata-dcap-attestation) contracts.

 ## Overview